Yemini-Lab/NeuroPAL_ID/CONTRIBUTIONS.md

 5. Feedback and Review
 Maintainers will review your PR and may provide feedback.
 Thank you for your patience during this process!

-Thank you for helping make NeuroPal_ID a better tool! 👏
+Thank you for helping make NeuroPAL_ID a better tool! 👏